jaykim305/NAS_demo/README.md

         ```
         sudo /etc/init.d/lighttpd restart
         ```
-- (Optional) If you want the DNN processor/ABR server to run on a separate machine equipped with GPU, change DNN processing url in dash script.
+- (Optional) If you want the DNN processor/ABR server to run on a separate machine equipped with GPU, change DNN processing URL in the dash script.
-The default url is set to the localhost.
+The default URL is set to the localhost.
     ```
     ./replace_url.sh dash.all.debug.js localhost <url of your processor>
     ```